rafap1/tf2025/labs/lab_09_state/lab_09c_remote_state/0.create-state-bucket/README_lab9c_create_state_bucket.md

 ## Intro

-- This terraform code creates a bucket to store Terraform state and a dynamodb table to serve as lock.
+- This terraform code creates a bucket to store Terraform state.

-- We will make reference to this bucket and lock in the "provider block" of other labs
+  - Note: this version of the lab no longer creates a DynamoDB table for lock (not needed since Terraform version 1.11)
+  - Later, in the `backend` block we will now use the flag `use_lockfile = true` (defaults to `false`).
+We will no longer reference a DynamoDB table for the lock.

 - We use the following convention to name the resources:

     - bucket `terraform-course-<acct-id>-state` e.g. `terraform-course-123456789012-state`
-    - dynamodb table `terraform-course-state-locks` e.g.

 - Buckets must have unique numbers across all AWS.
 We use <acct-id> so that bucket names are unique -- otherwise each student acccount would create the same bucket name.

-- NOTE:  Ideally projects and environments could have dedicated state buckets.
+- NOTE:  Ideally projects and environments would have dedicated state buckets.
 The bucket  and dynamoDB table names we use in these labs are not too realistic (too "static"), but we chose to make it that way to simplify permission management of the students.
 We put the values in local variables to facilitate changing if desired.

 ## How to create the state bucket and dynamoDB lock table